angiervr81/Flashcard--Project-/README.md

 - Flashcard Component: Creating the Flashcard.jsx component was tricky due to structuring and integrating conditional logic for displaying text or images.
 - Random Card Logic: Implementing randomized card selection involved additional logic in FlashcardList.jsx.
 - Styling: Choosing design elements and applying consistent CSS styling to make the flashcards visually appealing required several iterations.
+- Shuffling cards
+- setting up an input box with no text limit
+- making sure case characters didn't matter
+- making sure the respones was giving correct or incorrect based on the answer text

 ### Project File Structure